AwesomeTMC/GLE-Guide/README.md

 To make the BCSVs easy to edit, simply copy the files in `GLE_V2` into `SMG2/data/files` (Replace if asked).
 You will have to these files over to the riivolution path anytime you change something.

-<sub>If you are starting modding, please reconsider installing GLE as it will only complicate your experience.</sub>

 Open your workspace and add [the hubworld template](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Template-Files#new-hubworld-template).
 Then, follow [this guide](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Creating-a-New-Galaxy#giving-your-galaxy-a-name).
 Be sure to also change `YourHubworldGalaxyScenario.arc`'s root name.

+Add some entries for the galaxy in `GalaxyName.msbt`, `GalaxyNameShort.msbt`, and `ScenarioName.msbt`, and we're done with that!

 Now we are going to set up the SavePointList.